School of Veterinary Medicine at UMES

 Why is a vet school needed?

-• The UMES School of Veterinary Medicine will help fill an unmet need for veterinarians (large animal and domesticated pets) throughout the nation, Maryland and the Eastern Shore.
+• The UMES School of Veterinary Medicine will help fill an unmet need for veterinarians (large animal and small animal pets) throughout the nation, Maryland and the Eastern Shore.

 • There will be a 19% projected growth in the field over the next seven years.

-• Black veterinarians make up only 3% of the population.
+• Black veterinarians make up less than 3% of the total population of veterinarians.

 Learn more: